 Need help finding the right solar panel?

-Giving homeowners choices is important to us – but it’s even more important that we are able to deliver the products we sell as promised.
-We want to avoid a situation where a customer selects certain components during the initial consultation process, and then weeks down the line we have to tell them that their install will be delayed or that they have to select different components, possibly affecting the price of the system, because their picks are no longer readily available.
-That’s why we’ve decided to temporarily limit the selection of components we offer to models where we have been able to get guarantees about availability through at least the end of 2022, if not beyond.
-It’s not a decision we’ve made hastily or lightly, but we think it’s the correct decision in view of our goal to deliver the best customer experience in solar – ensuring that homeowners can be confident they’ll get the system they paid for with a minimum of delays or complications.
+We like to give homeowners choices, but our top priority is making sure that we can deliver what we promised.
+We want to avoid a situation where a homeowner selects certain components during the initial consultation process, and then weeks down the line we have to tell them that their install will be delayed or that they have to select different components, possibly affecting the price of the system, because their picks are no longer readily available.
+That’s why we’ve started limiting the selection of solar components based on the brands and models based on current availability.
+We think it’s the correct decision in view of our goal to deliver the best customer experience in solar – ensuring that homeowners can be confident they’ll get the system they paid for with a minimum of delays or complications.
 Because we don’t try to set ourselves apart or upsell homeowners by touting a particular brand name, we can focus on delivering solar systems that meet our customers’ needs and budget, are installed on schedule, and are made to last.

 - Evaluate Your